The LNG seesaw is out of whack

 That’s a pretty horrible situation for LNG.
 There are no political sweet deals available anymore.
 Or not enough of them.

 The kind of deals they had in the past.
 The kind of deals LNG developers were so good at.
-Wining and dining leaders of countries at banquets and in grandiose events.
+Wining and dining leaders of countries at banquets and grandiose events.

 Leaves the question for today’s managers.
 How about now?
 Is anything that seems to bling really gold?